Defending the Patent Infringement Claim

 Questions?
 Call Our Houston Patent Infringement Defense Lawyers.

 Patent infringement defense is a difficult and high stakes practice area.
-As a firm that has represented numerous individuals and legitimate businesses across Texas in matters of intellectual property litigation and patent infringement, our team at Hendershot, Cannon & Hisey, P.C. has the experience to help you take the most appropriate steps in your defense and response.
+As a firm that has represented numerous individuals and legitimate businesses across Texas in matters of intellectual property litigation and patent infringement, our team at Hendershot, Cowart & Hisey, P.C. has the experience to help you take the most appropriate steps in your defense and response.
 Call (713) 909-7323 or contact us online to speak with an attorney.